 And do battle on the grounds on which they now stand.

 But the Peacock Sapling did not listen to the Castle.

 It told the Peacock Sapling that someday it would be six children wide.

 Now, the Peacock Tree listens to the Castle.

-Together, they remember when there were no trains, no cars, and no planes.
+Together, they remember when there were no trains, cars, or planes.

 When there was only sun and night and wrong and right.

 Together, they whisper to the saplings in the forest and the roses in the garden,

 About the simpler times of a simpler place

 The sun rises early and so do the peacocks.